-42) Two of Brent's subordinates have not been getting along, a situation that has now interfered with their productivity.
-When Brent meets with them to resolve the conflict, he is engaged in A) planning B) organizing C) leading D) controlling Answer: C Diff: 2 AACSB: Application of knowledge; Analytical thinking Learning Obj.: LO 1.3: Describe the functions, roles, and skills of managers Classification: Application 43) Motivating subordinates is primarily associated with the management function of A) planning B) organizing C) leading D) directing Answer: C Diff: 2 AACSB: Reflective thinking Learning Obj.: LO 1.3: Describe the functions, roles, and skills of managers Classification: Concept 44) When Fred tells the employees that he is sure they can fulfill the schedule because they are good and skilled employees, he is performing which of the following management functions?
-A) controlling B) leading C) negotiating D) delegating Answer: B Diff: 3 AACSB: Application of knowledge; Analytical thinking Learning Obj.: LO 1.3: Describe the functions, roles, and skills of managers Classification: Application 45) The process of monitoring, comparing, and correcting is called A) controlling B) planning C) leading D) evaluating Answer: A Diff: 2 AACSB: Reflective thinking Learning Obj.: LO 1.3: Describe the functions, roles, and skills of managers Classification: Concept 46) When Joe checks the amount of output that the employees have completed and the number of units that have been rejected, he is performing which of the following management functions?
+49) Two of Brent's subordinates have not been getting along, a situation that has now interfered with their productivity.
+When Brent meets with them to resolve the conflict, he is engaged in A) planning B) organizing C) leading D) controlling Answer: C Diff: 2 AACSB: Analytical thinking; Application of knowledge Learning Obj: LO 1.3: Describe the functions, roles, and skills of managers Classification: Application 50) Motivating subordinates is primarily associated with the management function of A) planning B) organizing C) leading D) directing Answer: C Diff: 2 AACSB: Reflective thinking Learning Obj: LO 1.3: Describe the functions, roles, and skills of managers Classification: Concept 51) The roles involve collecting, receiving, and disseminating information, according to Mintzberg's managerial roles.
+A) interpersonal B) informational C) technical D) decisional Answer: B Diff: 1 AACSB: Reflective thinking Learning Obj: LO 1.3: Describe the functions, roles, and skills of managers Classification: Concept 52) When Fred tells the employees that he is sure they can fulfill the schedule because they are good and skilled employees, he is performing which of the following management functions?
+A) controlling B) leading C) negotiating D) delegating Answer: B Diff: 3 AACSB: Analytical thinking; Application of knowledge Learning Obj: LO 1.3: Describe the functions, roles, and skills of managers Classification: Application morning's production meeting, she is performing the Mintzberg role of A) liaison B) monitor C) entrepreneur D) disseminator Answer: D Diff: 3 AACSB: Application of knowledge; Analytical thinking Learning Obj: LO 1.3: Describe the functions, roles, and skills of managers Classification: Application 54) The process of monitoring, comparing, and correcting is called A) controlling B) planning C) leading D) evaluating Answer: A Diff: 2 AACSB: Reflective thinking Learning Obj: LO 1.3: Describe the functions, roles, and skills of managers Classification: Concept 55) When Joe checks the amount of output that the employees have completed and the number of units that have been rejected, he is performing which of the following management functions?
+A) controlling B) leading C) evaluating D) monitoring Answer: A Diff: 3 AACSB: Analytical thinking; Application of knowledge Learning Obj: LO 1.3: Describe the functions, roles, and skills of managers Classification: Application 56) developed a categorization scheme for defining what managers do, consisting of ten different but highly interrelated roles.
+A) Henri Fayol B) Abraham Maslow C) Henry Mintzberg D) Peter Drucker Answer: C Diff: 2 AACSB: Reflective thinking Learning Obj: LO 1.3: Describe the functions, roles, and skills of managers Classification: Concept

-A) controlling B) leading C) evaluating D) monitoring Answer: A Diff: 3 AACSB: Application of knowledge; Analytical thinking Learning Obj.: LO 1.3: Describe the functions, roles, and skills of managers Classification: Application 47) developed a categorization scheme for defining what managers do, consisting of ten different but highly interrelated roles.
-A) Henri Fayol B) Abraham Maslow C) Henry Mintzberg D) Peter Drucker Answer: C Diff: 1 AACSB: Reflective thinking Learning Obj.: LO 1.3: Describe the functions, roles, and skills of managers Classification: Concept 48) According to Mintzberg's managerial roles, the roles are ones that involve people and other duties that are ceremonial and symbolic in nature.
-A) informational B) interpersonal C) technical D) decisional Answer: B Diff: 1 AACSB: Reflective thinking Learning Obj.: LO 1.3: Describe the functions, roles, and skills of managers Classification: Concept 49) The roles involve collecting, receiving, and disseminating information, according to Mintzberg's managerial roles.
-A) interpersonal B) informational C) technical D) decisional Answer: B Diff: 1 AACSB: Reflective thinking Learning Obj.: LO 1.3: Describe the functions, roles, and skills of managers Classification: Concept 50) When Brandi is sharing with her team members the information she received at this morning's production meeting, she is performing the Mintzberg role of A) liaison
+57) According to Mintzberg's managerial roles, the roles are ones that involve people and other duties that are ceremonial and symbolic in nature.
+A) informational B) interpersonal C) technical D) decisional Answer: B Diff: 1 AACSB: Reflective thinking Learning Obj: LO 1.3: Describe the functions, roles, and skills of managers Classification: Concept

-B) monitor C) entrepreneur D) disseminator Answer: D Diff: 3 AACSB: Application of knowledge; Analytical thinking Learning Obj.: LO 1.3: Describe the functions, roles, and skills of managers Classification: Application
+•

-51) When the mayor officiates at the ribbon-cutting ceremony for the new bridge, he is performing one of Mintzberg's roles.
+58) When the mayor officiates at the ribbon-cutting ceremony for the new bridge, he is

+performing one of Mintzberg's roles.

 A) interpersonal

 B) informational

 C) decisional

 D) organizing

 Answer: A

 Diff: 3

-AACSB: Application of knowledge; Analytical thinking
+AACSB: Analytical thinking; Application of knowledge

-Learning Obj.: LO 1.3: Describe the functions, roles, and skills of managers
+Learning Obj: LO 1.3: Describe the functions, roles, and skills of managers

 Classification: Application

-52) Connie has an idea for a new product she would like to produce and market.
-Mintzberg would consider the activities necessary to form and launch her company to be part of the role.
+59) The role (as Mintzberg defined it) is more important for lower-level managers

+than it is for either middle- or top-level managers.

-A) planning
+A) leader

-B) resource allocator
+B) figurehead

 C) negotiator

-D) entrepreneur
+D) disseminator

-Answer: D
+Answer: A

-Diff: 3
+Diff: 1

+AACSB: Reflective thinking

+Learning Obj: LO 1.3: Describe the functions, roles, and skills of managers

+Classification: Concept